 When the Spanish discovered America, they were in search of wealth and empire, but one of their goals was spiritual: to win souls for Christ.
 One center of these efforts was the coast of California.
-Over 54 years, between 1769 and 1823, a number of Franciscan friars, led by St. Junipero Serra, founded 21 Spanish missions along 600 miles of the California coast, from San Diego to Carmel.
-These missions were churches where Mass and the other sacraments were celebrated, but they were also centers of technology and learning where European skills, such as agriculture and animal husbandry, were taught to the indigenous population, which greatly enhanced aspects of their lives.
+From 1769 to 1823, a number of Franciscan friars, led by St. Junipero Serra, founded 21 Spanish missions along 600 miles of the California coast, from San Diego to Carmel.
+These missions were churches where Mass and the other sacraments were celebrated, but they were also centers of technology and learning where skills, such as agriculture and animal husbandry, were taught to the indigenous population.
 Many of these missions are still active churches today.
 During our California Missions Pilgrimage, we will visit 8 of the 21 Spanish missions.
 Our journey back in time to the late 1700s and early 1800s will traverse 600 miles in a series of short drives, generally less than an hour each, along the spectacular California coastline.